cloudnativer/kube-router/docs/user-guide.md

       --peer-router-ips ipSlice                       The ip address of the external router to which all nodes will peer and advertise the cluster ip and pod cidr's. (default [])
       --peer-router-multihop-ttl uint8                Enable eBGP multihop supports -- sets multihop-ttl.
 (Relevant only if ttl >= 2)
       --peer-router-passwords strings                 Password for authenticating against the BGP peer defined with "--peer-router-ips".
+      --peer-router-passwords-file string             Path to file containing password for authenticating against the BGP peer defined with "--peer-router-ips". --peer-router-passwords will be preferred if both are set.
       --peer-router-ports uints                       The remote port of the external BGP to which all nodes will peer.
 If not set, default BGP port (179) will be used. (default [])
       --router-id string                              BGP router-id.
 Must be specified in a ipv6 only cluster.
       --routes-sync-period duration                   The delay between route updates and advertisements (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
       --run-firewall                                  Enables Network Policy -- sets up iptables to provide ingress firewall for pods. (default true)
       --run-router                                    Enables Pod Networking -- Advertises and learns the routes to Pods via iBGP. (default true)
       --run-service-proxy                             Enables Service Proxy -- sets up IPVS for Kubernetes Services. (default true)
+      --service-cluster-ip-range string               CIDR value from which service cluster IPs are assigned.
+Default: 10.96.0.0/12 (default "10.96.0.0/12")
+      --service-external-ip-range strings             Specify external IP CIDRs that are used for inter-cluster communication (can be specified multiple times)
+      --service-node-port-range string                NodePort range specified with either a hyphen or colon (default "30000-32767")
   -v, --v string                                      log level for V logs (default "0") -V, --version                                       Print version information.
 ```